RhythmLunatic/random-scripts/ex3launcher.md

 * 412a77: 75 -> eb
 * 4102aa: 0f 87 91 1c 00 00 -> 90 90 90 90 90 90
 * 412c01-412c41: Actually, don't patch these, if you do the game won't close :V

+Creditz: IDA Pro, Ollydbg, and online x86 disassembler and assemblers.